 The National Day of Unplugging observes a communal digital detox across the globe to fight back against our increasingly fast-paced way of living, characterized by information overload and lack of real and meaningful connections.
 It is a day for disconnecting from our digital devices so we can, instead, connect with ourselves, our loved ones and our communities in real-time.

 The day is meant to encourage us to practice carving out one day per week to unwind, unplug, relax, reflect, get outdoors, and connect with loved ones.
 It is a time dedicated to going for a coffee date with your best friend, having an uninterrupted meal by yourself, or indulging in a book on your list.

 The day will provide its participants a glimpse of “the profound benefits of taking a modern-day Sabbath each week for deep rest and nourishing renewal.
 The energy, perspective, creativity, sense of well-being, and yes, increased productivity that ensue can be life changing.”

 The National Day of Unplugging also provides pledger a toolkit that includes activities and conversation guides to partake in the day, including hosting an unplugging party.
-The toolkit also has resources to keep the spirits of practising unplugging from our devices going, including two of my favourites below.
+The toolkit also has resources to keep the spirits of practicing unplugging from our devices going, including two of my favorites below.